The Best Appointment Scheduling & Booking Software For Small Businesses

 Square Appointments Pricing

 Square Appointments is included for free for individuals using the Square Payments platform.
 For $50/month, you can add two to five employees, and for six to ten employees, you’ll pay $90/month.
 Custom pricing is available for accounts with more than 10 users per month.

 Square offers a pretty straightforward appointment tool that you can start utilizing for yourself from day one of signing up with Square Payments, with no additional hoops to jump through.
-Simple in design and easy to use, you’ll find the features help you reduce inbound calls and the time it takes to schedule appointments.
+Simple in design and easy to use, you’ll find the features will help you reduce inbound calls and cut the time it takes to schedule appointments.

-Here’s what you’ll find with Square Appointments:
+Here’s what you’ll get with Square Appointments:

 - Your own web link, so clients can self-book